Six rewilding success stories from around the world

 The Eurasian beaver was once a common sight throughout Europe and Asia but was heavily hunted for its fur and meat.
 By the sixteenth century, they had become extinct in many countries, including the UK.

-Beaver dams decrease the effects of floods by up to 60 percent, reducing water flow and preventing damage to infrastructure and property.
+Beaver dams can decrease the effects of floods by up to 60 percent, reducing water flow and preventing damage to infrastructure and property.

 Additionally, beaver dams capture carbon as the wetlands they create foster new plant growth in the surrounding area, forming a carbon sink.